Health Sciences

 A: Biochemistry is not one of our official pre-requisite courses.
 However, if you are accepted into our program and you have not taken biochemistry prior to the start of our program, you will need to take it your first semester of our program.
 Adding biochemistry on to the first semester of the program is very challenging.
 Therefore, we HIGHLY recommend that you take a biochemistry course prior to starting our program.
 This course can be taken through Maricopa Community College or online through the “verified track” at Harvard University.

-Meet Current Students Accordion Closed
+Meet Current or Former Students Accordion Closed

 Student Spotlight